So… you want to code the next big app or make the next gaming phenomenon — but your hardware isn’t exactly cutting edge?

 1. Upgrade Your Monitor Setup

-We’re going to start with a hardware component that many people don’t realize can make or break your coding experience.
+Let's start with the hardware component that can make or break your coding experience:

-Wondering why college programming courses recommend a 1920 x 1080 display?
+[pullquote align=”center”]Why do college programming courses want you to have at least 1920 x 1080 display? [/pullquote]

-A multiple-monitor setup is not at all a bad idea, so you can easily switch back and forth between your code and the running program without having to Alt+Tab all over the place.
+A multiple-monitor setup is a great idea.
+It makes it so you can easily switch back and forth between your code and the running program — without having to Alt/Tab all over the place.

 2. Upgrade Your Hard Drive/SSD

-Before we get into the components like the processor and physical memory, it’s worth stating that the speed boosts achieved by switching from a hard disk drive to a solid-state drive (SSD) can’t be overstated.
+Before we get into the components like the processor and physical memory, it can't be overstated how much switching from a hard disk drive to a solid-state drive (SSD) will boost your PC's speed.

 While that’s great for the average user who wants quick boot ups and fast data retrieval, it's absolutely crucial for programmers, especially if coding is how you plan on making your income.